AI - Risks

 • Do the sensor solutions used function sustainably and with what error rate? -> How does the quality of information develop over time?

-AI - What is this?
+AI - What is it?

 Click here for the article

-AI - Obstacles
+AI - obstacles

 Click here for the article

-AI - Challenges
+AI - challenges

 Click here for the article